-(b) Members may be requested to provide qualified representatives to further the work of various working committees.
-The working committees may organize themselves in any way they deem appropriate in order to complete a given assignment, but in all cases subject to these Bylaws and the policies and procedures of the Corporation.
-The working committees may meet as often as they determine necessary and will be responsible for reporting their progress to the Members.
-A working committee may also adopt rules of procedure dealing with the general operation of the committee, including such matters as procedures for voting, methods of record-keeping, and establishment of subcommittees.
-Such rules shall be submitted to the Board of Directors for review but in the event of any conflict or inconsistency between the approved rules and these Bylaws these Bylaws shall control.
+(b) Members may be requested to provide qualified representatives to further the work of various Working Committees.
+The Working Committees may organize themselves in any way they deem appropriate in order to complete a given assignment, but in all cases subject to these Bylaws and the policies and procedures of the Corporation.
+The Working Committees may meet as often as they determine necessary and will be responsible for reporting their progress to the Board.
+A Working Committee may also adopt rules of procedure dealing with the general operation of the committee, including such matters as procedures for voting, methods of record-keeping, and establishment of subcommittees.
+Such rules shall be submitted to the Board for review and approval.
+In the event of any conflict or inconsistency between the approved rules and these Bylaws these Bylaws shall control.

-(c) The working committee chair(s) shall be responsible for the generation of documentation related to the activity being pursued.
-Upon completion of a working committee activity, the results will be submitted to the Membership.
+(c) The Working Committee chair(s) shall be responsible for the generation of documentation related to the activity being pursued.
+Upon completion of a Working Committee activity, the results will be submitted to the Board.

 (a) Each member must pay, within the time and on the conditions set forth in these Bylaws, the dues, fees, and assessments.
 The dues, fees, and assessments shall be equal for all Members of each class, but there may be different dues, fees and assessments for different classes of Members.
 Dues, fees and assessments may be prorated to a renewal date.

-(b) Until changed by action of the Board of Directors or the Principal Members, the annual dues shall be as follows:
+(b) Until changed by action of the Board or the Principal Members, the annual dues shall be as follows: